 Tips & Insights: How Does Sundowning Impact a Loved One With Alzheimer’s Or Dementia?

 Alzheimer’s & Dementia Care Programs Offered By Terra Vista

 Your loved one’s medical needs are always the primary focus of our staff at our memory care facility and community.
-Rest assured that we have a professional nursing staff on-site that offer medical services for residents with Alzheimer’s and Dementia 24 hours a day to address daily care needs.
-The medical services at our dementia care assisted living facility in Oakbrook Terrace, Illinois include assisting residents with medication management, monitoring blood glucose levels, administering insulin.
-To ensure your family member is healthy, our staff offers dental, therapy, psychiatry, and optometry programs to residents.
-We have an expert on-site physician that is available to your mother or father to accommodate medical and physical ailments and problems.
+Rest assured that we have a professional nursing staff on-site that offer medical services to accommodate the symptoms of Alzheimer’s and dementia 24 hours a day.
+The medical services at our dementia care assisted living facility in Oakbrook Terrace, Illinois include assisting residents with medication management, monitoring blood glucose levels, administering insulin, and more.
+To help ensure your family member is healthy, our facility offers dental, therapy, psychiatry, and optometry services to residents.
+We have expert on-site physicians that are available to your mother or father to accommodate medical and physical ailments and problems.